Civilian MRE Comparison

 Pros: A real MRE spoon.
 A real MRE (plain water-based) heater can be included in the MRE bag.
 Instant coffee/creamer/sugar in every MRE.
 While entree variety is limited to six menus per case, the menus can differ between cases.
 Crackers and spreads in every MRE!
 The MRE bag is almost exactly like the military MRE bag.

-Cons: Despite having a very MRE-like menu and good variety of sides/spreads/desserts, the calorie count for the Sure-Paks came in much lower than expected.
+Cons: Despite having a very MRE-like menu and good variety of sides/spreads/desserts, the calorie count for the Sure-Paks came in around 100 calories lower than its competitors.

 Buying Civilian MREs